superduper-io/superduper/docs/concepts.rst

 ========

-Once you have one or more models registered with SuperDuperDB, the model(s) can be set up to listen to certain sub-keys (``key``) or full documents in MongoDB collections, and to compute outputs over those items when new data comes in or updates are made to the database.
+Once you have one or more models registered with SuperDuperDB, the model(s) can be set up to **watch** certain sub-keys (``key``) or full documents in MongoDB collections, and to compute outputs from those inputs when new data comes in or updates are made to the database.

-When a watcher is created based on a SuperDuperDB model, a dataloader is created which loads data from the database, passes the data inside the configured ``key`` to the model's ``preprocess`` method, batches the tensors and passes these to the model's ``forward`` method, and finally unpacks the batch and applies the model's ``postprocess`` method to the lines of
+When a **watcher** is created based on a SuperDuperDB model, a dataloader is created which loads data from the database, passes the data inside the configured ``key`` to the model's ``preprocess`` method, batches the tensors and passes these to the model's ``forward`` method, and finally unpacks the batch and applies the model's ``postprocess`` method to the lines of